arffsaad/confessionBot/README.md

 3. Go to `http://localhost`
 4. Perform steps 3 & 4 as stated in normal setup.
 Step 5 is omitted since scheduler is automatically enabled.

-_ For hosting purposes, use a reverse proxy such as nginx. _
+> For hosting purposes, use a reverse proxy such as nginx

 ## Proper Usage